Skip to content

 If a Guided Tour icon appears, select it and then the guided tour name.

 Guided Tours Guided Tours walk you through the basic steps of a procedure from within the SAP Mobile Services cockpit, such as configuring the Mobile Network Trace feature.
-See Guided Tours.
+For more information, see Guided Tours.

 log Log Out Log out of the application.
 Click your login name in the upper-right corner to see the option.